Introduction to Toronto

 Movie theatres

-The main movie theatre chains usually play the latest American blockbusters, a few Canadian movies and almost zero international flicks.
-A ticket is around CA$13.
+The main movie theatre chains usually play the latest international blockbusters, and a few Canadian movies.
+A ticket is around CA$16.
+For a cheaper option, visit on Tuesdays for discounted prices.
+The Carlton offers CA$5 tickets for select movies.

 The TIFF (Toronto International Film Festival) is one of the biggest international film festivals in the world with around 500,000 people attending the annual event.
 Don’t miss the screenings, lectures, discussions, and festivals if you’re around!